-However, there are plenty of options after you complete an apprenticeship – you won’t be closing doors by completing apprenticeship training.
-If you’re eager to get back into education afterwards after an apprenticeship, then you can certainly do so.
+The good news is that this isn’t the case anymore.
+Not only do people change jobs for more often, they also change career several times during their lifetime.
+So, there are plenty of options after you complete an apprenticeship – you won’t be closing doors by completing apprenticeship training.
+If you’re eager to get into a university education afterwards after an apprenticeship, then you can certainly do this.

 But what about exam grades?

 As universities usually take A Levels to accept students onto courses, you may be wondering how you can be accepted through apprenticeship qualifications.

 Different apprenticeship levels are equivalent to different exam grades, which means you will need to reach certain apprenticeship qualifications to have the right grades for university.
 Advanced apprenticeships (Level 3 and 4) are considered equivalent to A Levels, and will receive UCAS points to apply to uni.
 You can find out more about the different apprenticeship levels here.

 You should also keep in mind that universities will take your entire application into account – including your personal statement.
 The personal statement is a 4000-character document, much like a cover letter, where you will write about your ambitions, why you would fit the course, and your experiences so far.